-Internal joinery and kitchen fittings Repair category: 1 Notes: The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
-Soft skirting was noted to the bathroom adjacent to the shower bath.
-Please see below Bathroom section.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Internal joinery and kitchen fittings Repair category: 1 Notes: The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.

+Chimney breasts and fireplaces

+Repair category:

-Chimney breasts and fireplaces Repair category: 1 Notes: There is a fireplace installed within the property (incorporating a wood burning stove).
+Notes: There is a fireplace installed within the property (incorporating modern living flame gas fire/or other).
 It should be emphasised that the flues were not checked or appliances tested.
-All flue linings should be checked, repaired if necessary and swept prior to the fires being reused.

 Internal decorations

 Repair category:

-Notes: The property appears in good decorative condition consistent with age (although it is recognised that on taking occupancy home owners may consider redecoration).
+Notes: The property appears in fair decorative condition consistent with age (although it is recognised that on taking occupancy homeowners may consider redecoration).